 The public reporting of software vulnerabilities is a vital process that helps ensure security backdoors and holes are patched quickly.
 This exploit, fortunately, would’ve affected a tiny number of actual customers, and ONLY if they neglected security in the worst way possible.
 For everyone else, BlackBerry ensures that your software will always be as secure and threat-resistant as possible.

 Open-source software, while improving efficiency, interoperability, and business innovation, is not without its risks – vulnerabilities such as Heartbleed and Stagefright, insecure third-party libraries, and a lack of liability for software developers all represent significant concerns.
 You could find yourself using bug-riddled, vulnerable tools and working with vendors that don’t take your security seriously.

 We’ll use this Future of Open Source Survey as a jump-off point to our webinar.
 By the end, the audience will come to understand not just the open source threat landscape, but also how best to apply the principles of OSS security in defense of their organization.

 Register here to take ownership of your security – and to learn how BlackBerry can help you do so.

 About Christine Gadsby

-Christine currently leads BlackBerry's global Product Security Incident Response Team (BBSIRT).
+Christine currently leads BlackBerry's global Product Security Incident Response Team (PSIRT).
 This highly dedicated and focused team is responsible for identifying, tracking, and responding to security vulnerabilities for all BlackBerry products and services.
-Most importantly, BBSIRT is passionate about making sure BlackBerry customers are protected from security vulnerabilities.
+Most importantly, PSIRT is passionate about making sure BlackBerry customers are protected from security vulnerabilities.
 Follow Christine on Twitter @christinegadsby

 functioning of the site, while others are to help us understand how you use it.
 Read more here about our cookies, and how you can